melomac/BlobStar/README.md

 * Store device location to photo EXIF data
 * Store photos to Photo Library
 * Persistent user settings
+* Prevent device from sleeping when app is active

 ## Privacy settings 🔒